How I Got Sober

 By 39 years of age, I wanted to die.
 I had been drinking daily now for two years.
 I did not dare share this secret with anyone.
-Every morning I woke up, I was hungover and livid that God did not take me in my sleep.
+Every morning I woke up, I was hungover and angry I was alive.
 Then I would tell myself "Ok, today's the day I will stop!!"
 But by 3pm I popped the cork and dove into “Liquid Hell” …again.
 Over and over and over.
 I promise you, I truly wanted to stop by this point.
 Doing so felt like a total impossibility.
 Leave my "life partner"?
 How would I cope with out it?
 How could I enjoy life without it?
 I was confused, irritable, angry at myself that my inner life was out of control- and I was beginning to understand it was because of my drinking.

 By some miracle or Grace from God, one night in the Spring of 2012 – I had an extraordinarily profound dream that ended with me being deliberately drowned in a huge vat of liquid.
 I woke up gasping for air.
 This dream was a message- I was drowning myself in alcohol.

 As I lay frozen in utter deflation, a new thought popped into my head: "google local recovery meetings".
 I attended my first meeting feeling utterly desperate and ready to let others help me; I was willing to change.

 Since that day, my life has transformed in miraculous ways.
 My journey in sobriety continues to unfold because I am always willing to do the right thing with an open heart.
 I finally believed I am important and that my life matters.
 I stay sober by helping others through podcast and daily service work in my hometown area.
 I also serve on The Board of Directors at a local non-profit addiction & treatment home for women in Morristown, NJ.